 required major for students concurrently enrolled in Latin III (History) | grade: 10

 By combining the study of history and third-year Latin, this course affords students a unique opportunity to immerse themselves in interdisciplinary study.
 The centerpiece of the course concerns the immediate events that brought the Roman Republic to an end.
 By reading Caesar’s account of the Civil War (De bello civili) and Cicero’s letters describing the same events, students become intimately familiar with the only primary documents that have survived from this time—documents which every historian of this period must rely upon and know.
 The reasons for the Republic’s demise are set within the overall trajectory of Roman history, beginning with the pre-monarchic period.
 However, students spend most of the year studying the rise of the Roman Republic, its constitution and the ethos of its ruling class.

 United States History is a survey course that examines the development of the United States as a cultural, political and economic entity from its 17th-century European and African antecedents to the recent past.
 Heavy emphasis is placed on primary sources through numerous documents and images collated by the faculty.
 Students are also given recent books by historians, which change from year to year, together with selected scholarly articles.
 Students are required to express their understanding through a combination of intensive class work, papers, tests, debates, presentations, and simulations.

 major elective | grade: 11, 12

-Students electing to pursue these topics must select both a fall and a spring course to create a year-long history major that allows them to delve into two different areas of interest for one semester each.
+Students electing to pursue these electives may select either a yearlong course or two semester-long courses.
+For the latter option, students must select both a fall and a spring course to create a yearlong history major that allows them to delve into two different areas of interest for one semester each.